wuhy/autoresponse/README.md

 processor: {
     smarty: {
         // specify the initialize configure file, the file path is relative to `responseDir`
-        // the file content you can refer beblow
+        // the file content you can refer below
         initerFile: './initer.php',

         // you also can specify your php-cgi path here, default using `php-cgi`